Tonystli18/FAQ_page/README.md

 Vue.component('example-component', require('./components/ExampleComponent.vue').default);
 Vue.component('question', require('./components/Question.vue').default); // new Vue component generated in this project
 ```
-Note, anytime a Vue component is changed, you need to run "npm run dev" to rebuild the resources.
+Note, anytime a Vue component is changed, you need to run *npm run dev* to rebuild the resources.
 3. Then run **npm install** to install related related dependencies and run **npm run dev** to rebuild assets.
 ### Step 3: Install Tailwind CSS framework
 ```